 So, having thus established his bona fides as a non-partisan, independent

-thinker, Weigal goes on to propose the most predictable and re-heated item on the conservative menu, a call for orthodoxy and evangelical zeal with no practical suggestions to give it any flesh, as the solution to the
+thinker, Weigel goes on to propose the most predictable and re-heated item on the conservative menu, a call for orthodoxy and evangelical zeal with no practical suggestions to give it any flesh, as the solution to the

 I don't think this kind of political rhetoric has any place in the Church.
 We are interested not in whether we are on the left or right of anyone else: we are interested in the truth, the Gospel, the teaching of the Church, Tradition.
 If Weigal has anything useful to add to the debate, he should stop labeling those he disagrees with playground insults, and tell us what it is.

-The point I make in the Tablet blog post is that, although Weigal hasn't noticed, we are moving into an era - thank heavens - when the Traditional Mass is no longer an ideological football.
+The point I make in the Tablet blog post is that, although Weigel hasn't noticed, we are moving into an era - thank heavens - when the Traditional Mass is no longer an ideological football.
 For forty years liberals hated the Traditional Mass because it represented the past, and theology they didn't like.
 And for exactly the same period of time Neo-Conservatives hated it because they dreaded association with 'disobedience', and kicking the trads was a tried and tested method of triangulation.
 But now, thanks supremely to the work of Joseph Ratzinger, now reigning as Pope Benedict XVI, people in both camps are beginning to look at the ancient liturgy on its merits.

 But remember: Traditionalism is the centre ground in the Catholic debate, because it avoids the extremes of liberal heterodoxy and conservative ultramontanism.
 People need to wake up the errors of those sad extremes, and come back to the centre.
 The centre ground is where battles are won: right?